google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

     </tr>
     <tr>
       <td data-th="Delay">300 to 1000ms</td>
-      <td data-th="User Reaction">Within this window, things feel part of a natural and continuous progression of tasks.
+      <td data-th="User Reaction">Within this window, things feel part of a natural and
+      continuous progression of tasks.
 For most users on the web, loading pages or changing views represents a task.</td>
     </tr>
     <tr>
       <td data-th="Delay">1000ms or more</td>
-      <td data-th="User Reaction">Beyond 1000 milliseconds (1 second), the user loses focus on
+      <td data-th="User Reaction">Beyond 1000 milliseconds (1 second), users lose focus on
       the task they are performing.</td>
     </tr>
     <tr>